Como Park (Regional)

 HISTORIC STREETCAR STATION

 located at 1224 N. Lexington Pkwy., the Historic Streetcar Station was built in 1905.
 It houses an interpretive museum about the Twin Cities Streetcar Line and Como Park.
 The renovated building includes an interpretive exhibit area, public restrooms, office space, and an outdoor patio.
 This facility is available for rentals year-round.
 The building is equipped with tables and chairs.
 The setup of tables and chairs is the responsibility of the permit holder.
 Take down of the tables and chairs will be done by Parks staff after rental is completed.
-Note: Museum is open to the public on Sundays from 12:00 pm - 4:00 pm, no reservations will be made for this time.
+Note: Museum is open to the public every Sunday from 12:00 pm - 4:00 pm during permit season, and the first Sunday of every month during the off-season.
+No reservations will be made for this time.
 Click here for additional Streetcar Station rental information.

 Alcohol - The possession or consumption of alcohol is prohibited at this site.

 is located at 1199 Midway Parkway.
 Electricity is available at 110 volts.
 Multiple crock pots, coffee